skrey/yellow-extensions/source/core/README.md

 ## How to edit a website in a text editor

 You can use your favorite text editor and change everything in the file manager.
 The `content` folder contains the content files of the website.
 You can edit the website here.
 The `media` folder contains the media files of the website.
 You can store images and other files here.
 The `system` folder contains the system files of the website.
 You can adjust the website and develop extensions here.
-In other words, what you see in the file manager is the website you get.

 ## How to hide a page